 - In the above code when

-is just a placeholder for modifier to pass the power to it’s function.
+ffunction is called, firstnoReentracymodifier is executed.
+While execution, the modifier performs it’s logic and then calls it’s function using_;.
+The_;is just a placeholder for modifier to pass the power to it’s function.
 Note that additional logic can also be performed after the function executes. - The modifier above also does some state changes after function has executed.

 - So modifiers seem to be a wrapper function around actual functions.
 Hence also note that arguments to function are also forwarded to the modifiers.